lateio/dnslib/README.md

 The reader should note that dnslib **does not** implement any of the networking functionality of DNS.
 While it will get an application up to the binary representation of a DNS message, dnslib will not send that binary anywhere.

+[Documentation](doc/src/manual/index.asciidoc) for dnslib can be found in the doc/ directory.

 Quick start
 -----------